Odisha to operate flight services to Dubai, Singapore, Bangkok | Headlines

 Besides provision of Rs 1,142.24 crore for four years was made for the development of potato crops, vegetables and spices with the involvement of women SHGs and Farmer Producer Organisations (FPOs).

 The cabinet also approved a proposal for the execution of two mega piped water supply projects for Angul district under the Jal Jivan Mission.
-It will benefit 2.32 lakh people of 277 villages.
+It will benefit 2.32 lakh people in 277 villages.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)